Poulomi900/Text_to_pdf_converter/README.md

 Run the script by executing the following command:

 Copy code
-python text_to_pdf_generator.py
+python main.py
-After execution, a PDF file named text_files_to_pdf.pdf will be generated in the same directory.
+After execution, a PDF file named output.pdf will be generated in the same directory.

 ## Customization
 You can customize the script by modifying the following parameters: